Caszi-o/Caszio/README.md

 ---

-**Built with ❤️ for the Peter Thiel Fellowship Program**
+**Built with ❤️ for Innovation**
-*Revolutionizing the future of cashback and affiliate marketing through innovation, automation, and user-centric design*
+*Revolutionizing the future of cashback and affiliate marketing through cutting-edge technology, automation, and user-centric design*